 - Rural households

-- o Veterans
+- Veterans

 - Young adults aging out of foster care

-- o People released from prison
+- People released from prison

 The Housing Needs Assessment results and the review of national issues/trend continues to provide a good source of information for staff and members of our Council as they deliberate on issues relating to existing product enhancements and new product development.
+The Bank will conduct an update to the Housing Needs Assessment in 2020.